bnb-chain/greenfield-cmd/README.md

 Below is an example of the config file.
 The rpcAddr and chainId should be consistent with the Greenfield network.
 For Greenfield Testnet, you can refer to [Greenfield Testnet RPC Endpoints](https://greenfield.bnbchain.org/docs/guide/resources.html#rpc-endpoints).
 The rpcAddr indicates the Tendermint RPC address with the port info.
-The configuration for passwordFile is the path to the file containing the password required to generate or parse the keystore.
-Users need to set the password on passwordFile before running commands and the password can be any random string.
 ```
 rpcAddr = "https://gnfd-testnet-fullnode-tendermint-us.bnbchain.org:443"
 chainId = "greenfield_5600-1"
-passwordFile = "password.txt"
 ```

 #### Get help